astral-sh/ruff/crates/ruff_python_formatter/README.md

   a = 123
 ```

-We consider adopting Black's formatting at a later point with an improved heuristic because we're concerned that allowing blank lines at the start of a block leads [to unintentional blank lines when refactoring or moving code](https://github.com/astral-sh/ruff/issues/8893#issuecomment-1867259744).
+Currently, we are concerned that allowing blank lines at the start of a block leads [to unintentional blank lines when refactoring or moving code](https://github.com/astral-sh/ruff/issues/8893#issuecomment-1867259744).
+However, we will consider adotping Black's formatting at a later point with an improved heuristic.
 The style change is tracked in [#9745](https://github.com/astral-sh/ruff/issues/9745).

 #### Hex codes and Unicode sequences